 Arizona is one of the most visited States in the USA, and for good reason.
-Anyone who loves natural wonders and the outdoors will find something to discover in Arizona.
+Anyone who loves natural wonders and the outdoors will find something to discover in this beautiful State.

 My Flytrippers co-founder Kevin and I actually took one of our first trips together in Arizona.
 We went to Las Vegas, with our good friend Pat, on Ultra Low-Cost Carrier Allegiant Airlines a few years back.
 From there, we rented a car and took a little roadtrip to the Grand Canyon, which is definitely a part of Arizona you should see, for obvious reasons.

 That being said, apart from the Grand Canyon, I hadn’t seen any other part of that state.
 As one of my goals is to visit all 50 of them (current count is 46), I hadn’t had the opportunity to go back, instead focusing on visiting new States.

 But in May, I spotted a great fare on United, for less than $75US roundtrip between Miami and Phoenix.
 As I can always count on finding cheap flights to South Florida from Plattsburgh (near Montreal), I jumped on the opportunity, booked my positioning flights on Spirit Airlines to get to Miami, and off I was to Arizona for around $200CAD.
 Not bad.

 Phoenix, The State Capital